-I noticed it first about five years ago.
+I noticed it first about eight years ago.
 Students began asking me in class to repeat what I had just said.
 This was happening more and more often, so I began to think about its significance, especially for the kind of discussion, or modified Socratic, method I use to teach constitutional law, First Amendment and various seminars.
 It was especially disconcerting because I had been teaching enthusiastically and, I hope, rather successfully for over three decades.

 Once I thought about it, I realized that many students were actually taking dictation on their laptops, rather than thinking about what was being discussed and then taking notes.
 I also noticed that it was getting harder and harder to get students to participate in class discussion, or even for me to see their faces hidden behind laptops and focused on their laptop screens.
 And if these things were happening when I was speaking or trying to engage students in discussion, they were surely happening when other students were speaking, further adversely affecting the classroom experience.